2017 Elementary Teacher Preparation Policy

 Tennessee's policy requiring elementary candidates to earn an academic major is undermined because it may be met with an interdisciplinary major.
 Unlike an academic major, an interdisciplinary major will not necessarily enhance teachers' content knowledge or ensure that prospective teachers have taken higher-level academic coursework.
 Further, it does not provide an option for teacher candidates unable to fulfill student teaching or other professional requirements to still earn a degree, as an academic major does.

-Tennessee recognized the factual accuracy of this analysis.
+Tennessee recognized the factual accuracy of this analysis, however this analysis was updated subsequent to the state's review.

 2A: Elementary Content Knowledge